 The formalities of law classes can sometimes lead to challenges when it comes to misgendering.
 However, there are institutional policies and initiatives that can be put in place to avoid misgendering and "deadnaming" in class.
-Here are some ways that your law school can better institutionally support TGNC students when it comes to gender markers, names and pronouns:
+Here are some ways that your law school can institutionally support TGNC students when it comes to gender markers, names and pronouns:

 - Collect and distribute class rosters of students' names and pronouns, as determined by students.
 Encourage, and enforce when needed, the use of correct names and pronouns by faculty in the classroom.
 For example, faculty can call students by their first name (as determined by the student) rather than "Ms." or "Mr." Another option is to use the prefix "Mx." when referring to TGNC students, provided it is what a given student has requested.
-Again, pronouns and gendered terms should never be assumed always ask. - Work to develop a school-wide ethic of removing gendered language from the classroom and other spaces.
-While many professors are now comfortable using "she or he" rather than the very outdated male-only gender references, this language continues to reinforce a gender binary that excludes many non-binary and gender non-conforming people.
+Again, pronouns and gendered terms should never be assumed always ask. - Ensure that students have the ability to change their school-assigned name and pronouns on any applications (such as Zoom or Microsoft Teams) that are utilized for online classes.
+This is essential for student well-being, as the alternative risks the student being visually misgendered and misnamed during every class period to all their classmates and professors. - Work to develop a school-wide ethic of removing gendered language from the classroom and other spaces.
+While many professors are now comfortable using "she or he" rather than the very outdated male-only gender references, this language continues to reinforce a gender binary that excludes many nonbinary and gender nonconforming people.
 Implementing gender-neutral language using "they/them/their" pronouns is more inclusive of all students and community members, and is also (contrary to the objections of some) not new usage, and is grammatically correct. - Implement and enforce a system to handle complaints regarding faculty members or administration officials who do not respect students' pronouns and names.
 This should include a way for students to safely report harassment regarding names and pronouns without fear of academic or social retribution.
 Occasional mistakes can be understandable; repeated, ongoing misnaming and misgendering can rise to the level of harassment and result in serious trauma and interference with educational goals for TGNC individuals.